sabrallah/sabrallah.github.io/README.md

 4.Social Sharing Features: Integration of social media sharing features to amplify the visibility of artworks, thereby fostering organic promotion.
 5.Mobile Optimization: Development of a responsive website, ensuring a consistent and aesthetic experience across a variety of devices, including smartphones and tablets.
 6.Performance and Speed: Emphasis on optimizing site performance to ensure fast loading times, providing a smooth user experience.
+7.Adaptability to Design Trends: Integration of features in line with the latest web design trends, ensuring a modern and creatively cutting-edge website.
 ### 1. Image Gallery

 Discover a meticulously curated collection of captivating photographs, categorized for easy exploration.
 From landscapes to portraits, our image gallery showcases the diverse beauty of visual storytelling.